cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 # L1 menu rate estimation

-This tutorial will demonstrate how to set up the rate estimation tool and will present examples on how to prepare the ntuple list and the PS tables with your new seed.
-We will go through an example command for rate estimation with a small number of events (20k) and at the end we will see examples of how to produce a rate VS PU and a rate bar and piechart plot.
+This tutorial will demonstrate how to set up the rate estimation tool and examples of how to prepare the L1 ntuple list and the PS tables with your new seed.
+We will go through an example command for estimating the L1 rate for a small number of events (20k) and at the end of the tutorial we will present examples of producing rate VS PU and a rate bar and pie charts.

-The idea of this hands-on session is to walk you through all the necessary steps for estimating the rate of a L1 menu that includes your new seeds and produce the rate plots.
+The idea of this hands-on session is to walk the participants through all the necessary steps for estimating the L1 menu rates produce the rate plots.
 The participants are encouraged to follow the live demonstration instead of trying to execute the steps by themself on real time.
-All the ingredients (ntuple list, PS tables), the L1 rate tables with the full Run3 NuGun statistics and the rate VS PU and rate bar and piechart plots will be provided by us such that everyone can follow steps offline.
+All the ingredients (ntuple list, PS tables) and the results (L1 rate tables with the full Run3 NuGun statistics and the rate VS PU and rate bar and pie charts) will be provided by us such that everyone can follow the steps offline.

 ## Setup instructions